Typical questions from tenants

 If the property is under the administration agreement then contact Housing Denmark, otherwise you will need to contact the owner directly.

 In Denmark we have several companies offering cable TV, for example YouSee and Boxer.
 The responsibility for this arrangement falls under that of the tenant unless it has been otherwise agreed in the rental contract.

 In Housing Denmark we offer rental furniture packages for all type of rental properties.

 If you rent a furniture package from us, you will be able to move into your property without having to bring anything else apart from your own personal items such as clothes, computer, etc. You also do not need to worry about assembling the furniture or taking it down, we will deal with that.

 Yes, it is part of the duty of the tenant to look after the attached private garden for properties with a garden.
-The owner however, has to ensure that the necessary tools are available for such maintenance.

 In general all changes on the property have to be agreed in advance with the owner, before any work is begun.